-- (a) Continuous disinfection is required of all ground water sources that do not otherwise continuously meet microbiological standards.
-Intermittent or batch disinfection, such as adding hypochlorite tablets or concentrated hypochlorite solution to a tank, is not acceptable for ongoing operation if continuous disinfection is required. - (b) Disinfection is not an acceptable remedy to physical deficiencies or sources susceptible to surface water influence.
-Disinfection shall not be used to mask ongoing contamination and shall not be used as a substitute for correcting deficiencies. - (c) Where continuous disinfection is required, the design shall provide a means to isolate or service the disinfection equipment without allowing untreated water to enter the distribution system.
+- (a) Continuous disinfection is required of all ground water sources that do not otherwise continuously meet microbiological standards of bacteriologic quality.
+Intermittent or batch disinfection, such as adding hypochlorite tablets or concentrated hypochlorite solution to a tank-commonly used for disinfecting new water tanks, waterlines, well casings, etc., is not acceptable for ongoing operation if continuous disinfection is requireddrinking water delivery service.
+Surface water sources, and ground water sources under direct influence (UDI) of surface water, shall be disinfected as a part of the treatment requirements for conventional surface water treatment or alternative surface water treatment. - (b) Disinfection is not an acceptable remedy to physical deficiencies or sources susceptible to surface water influence.
+Disinfection shall not be used to mask ongoing contamination and shall not be used as a substitute for correcting deficiencies. inadequate drinking water system facilities.
+Systems that practice source disinfection, and whose sources are exclusively ground water sources, as defined in R309 505 8, shall meet the requirements of R309 105 10(1), Chemical Addition. - (c) Where continuous disinfection is required, the design shall provide a means to isolate or service the disinfection equipment without allowing untreated water to enter the distribution system.
 If the untreated water is to be discharged, it shall not cause environmental or property damage.